Confessions of a Former Fast Food Manager: McDonald's Secrets

 McDonald's Secrets About Employees

 How many people work at McDonald's?
-Last time I checked, approximately 1 in 8 people have worked, or currently work, at McDonald's.
-That's a lot - more than one billion, to be exact.
+Last time I checked, approximately one in eight people have worked, or currently work, at McDonald's.
+That's a lot—more than one billion, to be exact.

 - Many of the employees are on probation or fresh out of prison.
 Ankle bracelets and monitors are not uncommon.
 These people are usually very nice and better employees than some of their coworkers, though, so don't be scared.